 We’ve created a guide for how to use fonts effectively.
 Be sure to check that out for more information.

 Chances are, you see this element at least once a day.
 The Facebook “like” button took 280 hours to redesign.
-It may seem like a complete waste of time, but consider this: the Facebook “like” and “share” buttons are viewed 22 billion (with a b) times a day.
+It may seem like a complete waste of time, but consider this: The Facebook Like and Share buttons are viewed 22 billion times a day.
 Good design is often invisible, but

 it makes a difference in how your audience interacts with your brand.
 Where would Facebook be without the “like” button?